saraanastazjaosiecka/Beauty_Profil_Website/README.md

 - The website's **design** is tailored not only to the specifics of the salon's activities but also **reflects the personality of its owner**.
 Warm, subdued colors, rounded shapes and soft animation transitions perfectly capture the warmth, empathy, elegance, and modesty of Katarzyna Smełsz.

-- The website **design and coding** were created by Sara Anastazja Osiecka.
+- The website's **design and development** were done by Sara Anastazja Osiecka.

+- Due to the commercial nature of the project, **the source code is in a private repository**.

 - The website launch is scheduled for **February/March 2025**.